Tommahawk65/MS1-new-/README.md

 - All internal links and buttons checked

-- Media checked to ensure it plays when requested
+- Media checked to ensure it plays when requested (vimeo and spotify)

 - Images all show and display at correct sizes